Year of entry 2024

 Our course is designed around your wellbeing, with dedicated personal tutors to help with your academic and pastoral needs.
 Our timetable considers the circumstances of both on campus and commuting students, to help everyone make the most of their time at Leeds.

-The course is accredited by the National School of Healthcare Science (NSHCS) and approved by the Health and Care Professions Council (HCPC) (with both being subject to re-accreditation and re-approval in 2023).
-Thus, on successful completion of this course, our graduates are eligible to apply for registration as audiologists with the RCCP and the AHCS and the HCPC as a Hearing Aid Dispenser.
+The course is accredited by the National School of Healthcare Science (NSHCS) and approved by the Health and Care Professions Council (HCPC).
+Thus, on successful completion of this course, our graduates are eligible to apply for registration as audiologists with the AHCS and the HCPC as a Hearing Aid Dispenser.

 Throughout the course, you’ll secure the skills necessary to become a successful and well-rounded audiologist.
 Importantly, you’ll also gain more general skills to broaden your career horizons through critical thinking, problem solving, scientific enquiry and reflective practice.